stm32-rs/stm32f3xx-hal/README.md

 ### Background

-For some of the stm32f3xx chips there are sub-variants that behave differently and need to be specified.
-This is why there is only one `stm32f302` but six `stm32f303` variants.
+For some of the stm32f3xx chips there are sub-variants that differ in functionality, peripheral use and hence 'under the hood' implementation.
+To allow the full use of all peripherals on certain subvariants without allowing for code that just doesn't run on other sub-vairants, they are distinct features that need to be specified.

-As this crate is still under fundamental development, expect more sub-variants to pop up in the future.
+As this crate is still under fundamental development, expect more sub-variants replacing the plain variants in the future as we are implementing more stuff.
+It is not desired to allow the plain variants to be used as this leads to confusion.
-This will probably result in your code not building anymore until you specify the correct sub-variant.
+*Example: the stm32f303xc has a gpio_e bank while the stm32f303x6 does not.
+Hence we don't want to expose the gpoio_e bank on all stm32f303 (i.e. when specifying the feature stm32f303) albeit a stm32f303xc user would expect it to do so.*

 ### Detailed steps to select the right feature